Random-Randoms/homework-signals/README.md

 Content of echo-server log is in the [`daemon-test-results.txt`](tests/daemon-test-results.txt).

+This test shows successful launch as daemon, putting two strings (one is LF-term'd) in the fifo, getting statss with signal, getting stats with timer, ingoring the quit signal and process terminating.

 ## Foreground test
 Code of the test is in the [`foreground-test.sh`](tests/foreground-test.sh) file.
 It is supposed to be run from [`tests`](tests) directory.